 Do not import users — Select Skip users during import to keep user profiles and groups synchronized without importing new users from your directory.
 Use this option when you want to use import functionality to synchronize groups, but want to create new Okta users using Just In Time (JIT) provisioning.

-Groups are imported when Skip users during import is selected, but group memberships are not updated until a user import is completed.
+Groups are imported when Skip users during import is selected, but group memberships aren't updated until a user import is completed.

 Activation emails — Select this option to prevent Okta from sending an activation email to new users.
 Admins can activate users.